 Physical Therapy Treatments & Example

-- Manual therapy: This hands-on approach involves the therapist using their hands to manipulate, massage, and mobilize tissues and joints.
+Physical therapy (PT) is a versatile field that provides various treatments to aid recovery from injuries, manage chronic conditions, and enhance physical movement.
+This usually includes manual therapy techniques.
+The hands-on approach involves the therapist using their hands to manipulate, massage, and mobilize tissues and joints.
 It's effective for improving circulation, reducing muscle tension, and increasing range of motion.
+Joint mobilization techniques are often used to improve function and reduce stiffness.

-- Therapeutic exercises: Customized exercises strengthen muscles, enhance flexibility, and improve balance.
-These exercises are tailored to each patient's specific needs and are pivotal in rehabilitation and prevention of further injury.
+Physical Therapy Treatments can also involve therapeutic exercises.
+These customized exercises strengthen muscles, enhance flexibility, and improve balance.
+They are tailored to each patient's specific needs and are pivotal in rehabilitation and prevention of further injury.

 - Ultrasound therapy: This treatment uses sound waves to treat deep tissue injuries by stimulating blood circulation and cell activity, promoting faster healing and reducing pain.